leonidfrolov/repo-api/README.md

-# repo-api
+# Repository README
-API service repository
+This is a sample repository.